 The Herringbone Bonnet is a classic and versatile crochet pattern for babies ages 0-12 months and beyond.

-Today it is so exciting to introduce you to the first premium crochet pattern here on Amelia Makes!
 Named from the herringbone-like pattern of the stitch combination that I came up with after playing around a bit, this bonnet design can be used to make adorable toppers for any precious little ones from the time they’re teeny-tiny.

 Having a small and large size in both the square and rounded pattern shapes means that you can utilize this pattern for a baby all the way through their first birthday and beyond.
 At the time I’m writing this, the little guy that inspired this design is now a toddler, and he’s still rocking the larger size!

-Keep the crafting delightful!
+Keep the Crafting Delightful!

 The Herringbone Crochet Bonnet Pattern is the only pattern you’ll need for sweet and classic looking baby and toddler hats in two adorable shapes.